Winter!: Prepare for holiday gaming!

 PLAYING AS #USES

 HOW IT'S PLAYED #USES

 GENERAL TONE #USES

-All-Star Baseball 2000 also has a pitching system different from most portable baseball games.
-Instead of pressing a button and steering the pitch with the control pad, players must go through three steps: first, the height of the ball must be set by positioning a target on a vertical meter; next, the pitch must be aimed over the plate by using a horizontal meter; finally, players must select one of eight pitches and its speed before carrying out the throw.
-Batting is also more involved than traditional offerings, as you can choose from three different swings as well as push or pull the ball by using the pad along with the B button.
+Pitching involves three steps: positioning a target on a vertical meter to determine the height; aiming the pitch over the plate using a horizontal meter; and selecting one of eight pitches and its speed before carrying out the throw.
+When batting, players can choose from three different swings as well as push or pull the ball using the directional pad.

-While most of the game modes are self-explanatory, there are a few details worth noting.
-Players can embark on a full 162-game season (based on the 1999 schedule), complete with playoffs and World Series play.
-A password is provided at the end of each game to resume progress, which means statistics cannot be saved.
+Players can embark on a full 162-game season (based on the 2000 schedule), complete with playoffs and World Series play.
+Passwords are used to resume progress, which means statistics cannot be saved.
 Options include two difficulty settings, four different season lengths, auto fielding, and a choice of Regulation or Quick Play modes.
 The latter is so named because each batter automatically steps into the box with two strikes. ~ Scott Alan Marriott, All Game Guide